elclanrs/jq-idealforms-old/README.md

 ```

 ####`focusFirst`
 Focus the very first field.
-If there are tabs it will focus the very first filed within the current tab.
+If there are tabs it will focus the very first field within the current tab.

 **chainable:** yes
 ```javascript